a-wilkes/obsidian-tag-suggestion/README.md

 A plugin for [Obsidian](https://obsidian.md/).
 It suggests tags for documents in your vault as you're editing them.

+Please note that this extension is largely untested - it will likely be a source of slow-down when opening large files, it may even freeze Obsidian.
+Always back up your notes.

 ## Use

 Open the tag suggestion window using the ribbon button.
 You should see a list of tags that match your document (taken from other documents in the vault), as well as the full list of tags that your document is not yet using.